knowOne08/attendee/firmware/README.md

 ## System Overview

-The LaunchLog Attendance Terminal is an IoT-based attendance tracking solution designed for educational institutions, offices, and organizations.
+The Attendee Attendance Terminal is an IoT-based attendance tracking solution designed for educational institutions, offices, and organizations.
 It combines RFID technology with WiFi connectivity to provide real-time attendance monitoring with robust offline capabilities.

 ### Key Features
 - **RFID-based attendance**: 13.56MHz MIFARE card support